|Central Canada SFI Implementation

 short distances, but the movement of firewood has allowed it to spread

-approximately 10% of the natural forests in Northwestern Ontario and approximately
+up approximately 10% of the natural forests in Northwestern Ontario and

-of EAB and working on public outreach and education and the development
+arrival of EAB and working on public outreach and education and the

-of a management plan.
-The only way to protect our natural and urban
+development of a management plan.
+The only way to protect our natural

-forests is to keep the beetle out.
-Do your part and Don't Move
+and urban forests is to keep the beetle out.
+Do your part and

 To find out more on EAB, please visit the CFIA's website.